- Home

 Let's look at the transfer procedure wen you buy a used car in Chile, which is the most common case.

-To be noted: When you buy a new vehicle, the process is almost the same.
+When you buy a new vehicle, the process is almost the same.
 The only difference is that you need to register the vehicle.
 Indeed, in Chile, when you buy a new car, it does not have a license plate.
-The dealer usually takes care of the administrative process to register the car and get the plate.
+The dealer usually takes care of the administrative process of registering the car and getting the plate.
 You can also negotiate with the dealer for him to cover registration fees.

 If you buy a car from an individual, you have two options to transfer ownership:

-2. Use a purchase / sale contract: you have to go to a notary and sign the purchase-sale document (which can be escritura publica or a contract signed before a notary).
+- Use a purchase/sale contract: you have to go to a notary and sign the purchase-sale document (which can be escritura publica or a contract signed before a notary).
 Some notaries have templates and can help you write it.
 This solution avoids waiting in the civil register (as in option 1), but the process takes a little more time because you do not receive the padrón of the vehicle until several weeks later, once the notary has completed the registration steps at the civil register.

 Transfer of ownership in the civil register

 This solution is the least expensive and is recommended for a transfer between individuals.
 You immediately get the padrón of the vehicle.
-However, both parties must be present, arrive early and wait several hours, so be sure to have all the documents with you.
+However, both parties must be present, arrive early, and wait up to several hours, so be sure to have all the documents with you.

 This solution is faster, and each party (buyer/seller) can sign separately at the notary.
-Yet, it is more expensive because notary fees are added on top of the civil register fees.
+However, it is a bit more expensive because notary fees are added on top of the civil register fees.

-About three weeks after your first visit to the notary, the padrón is sent to you by mail and you can then pick up copies in any civil register.
+About 4-6 weeks after your first visit to the notary, you can pick up a copy of the padrón in any civil register.
 Once you have this document, you are officially the owner of the vehicle!

 You should have at least two originals and several photocopies of these documents because some customs officers ask to keep a copy.
 You may also need a copy of the law ( the relevant section is 17.2.
 3), which you can show at the border if there is a problem.